yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 I look through your transcript and resume and look for stuff that suggests you'd make a good employee.
 What things I look out for - excellent grades in the relevant modules, notable internships, interesting side projects, ICPC/IOI awards.
 Bonus: Open Source experience.
 I'm a huge fan of Open Source and if you have built something really cool that's Open Source, I'd refer you even if your grades are terrible.

-### I'm an international student at SMU, does Facebook sponsor employment pass?

-IANAL.
-But we have had international students interning at Facebook before and are currently working at Facebook.
-Please check with the recruiter.

 ### Do I stand a good chance if I'm from a Info Systems background but gotten good grades for programming modules?
 Currently taking some CS modules now too.